CityOfBoston/digital/services-js/README.md

 # Technical Implementations

 ## Rollbar
-Rollbar is a error-logging service we use through our web-apps to view, debug errors in realtime.
-The implementation is pretty easy and support a large number of languages.
+Rollbar is an error-logging service we use through our web apps to view and debug errors in real-time.
+The implementation is pretty easy and supports a large number of languages.
 There are two types of implementations for Rollbar, `browser` and `server`.

 ### General Needs
-Implenting Rollbar generally requires the inclusion of the respective rollbar module (browser/server) and then initializing the rollbar object with account credentials.
+Implementing Rollbar generally requires the inclusion of the respective rollbar module (browser/server) and then initializing the rollbar object with account credentials.

 - Access Token
 - Browser Token
 - Environment (Staging/Production)
-- Payload (data to be analysed)
+- Payload (data to be analyzed)

 #### Browser Setup [DOC](https://docs.rollbar.com/docs/browser-js)
-Browser implentation tracks a users actions through the Application/Webpage (DOM) and reports a significant amount of steps prior to the error occurs; displaying the output (DOM/text) the user sees when the error is trickered.
+Browser implementation tracks a user's actions through the Application/Webpage (DOM) and reports a significant amount of steps before the error occurs; displaying the output (DOM/text) the user sees when the error is triggered.
 In our WebApps we include the rollbar in the module that constructs the page's HTML structure, ie. `services-js/[service-name]/pages/_document.tsx`.
 A browser implementation looks like this:

 ```html
 <script>